 Undercut Hairstyles – How to Do Your Own Undercut

-How to do your own undercut – with video hair tutorial.
-Choose which undercut style suits you and get hair tips for growing it out.
+Undercut hairstyles video tutorial – learn how to do your own undercut, choose which undercut style suits you and get tips for growing out an undercut.

-Undercut tutorial – How to do your own undercut
+How to do your own undercut: video tutorial

 Want give yourself an undercut or undershave?
 Lootsicle gives herself an undercut in seconds, armed only with a humble pair of scissors and some hair clippers.

 What do you do when you’re growing out an undercut and it’s about 3 inches long?
-Here’s some advice from our Mookychick Messageboard members:
+Here’s some advice from our forum members:

 Undercuts – welcome to the half-shaved movement!
 An Undercut is a unisex hairstyle where a section of the hair is shaved or cut very short, allowing a layer of hair to fall over the shorn area.
 Are you wondering what a undercut is like, or if it’s right for you?
 Either way, this article with help solve all your questions.
 We’ll even give you an undercuts how-to guide for the DIY hairstyle lovers among you.